inyokaproject/inyoka/docs/installation.rst

 You can find a documentation on how to use Git here: `<http://git-scm.com/>`_

-The idea for developing Inyoka is to fork the main project, do your changes in your own branch in your repository and then add a “Pull Request” for the original Inyoka.
+The idea for developing Inyoka is to fork the main project, do your changes in your own branch in your repository and then open a “Pull Request” for the original Inyoka-repository.
 A developer will then review your changes or will directly merge it.

 Note: The changes in Inyoka will not immediately be visible on `ubuntuusers.de
 <http://ubuntuusers.de/>`_